CareFirst BlueCross BlueShield Extends COVID-19 Member Benefits Through 2020, Encourages Vaccinations

 Decision reinforces a continued commitment to the health of CareFirst members and their communities

 Baltimore, Md./Washington, D.C. – Today, CareFirst BlueCross BlueShield (CareFirst) announced it will be extending benefits for fully insured members put in place during the public health emergency to ensure the health and safety of the members and communities it serves.
-The benefits, which include the patient cost share waivers for the testing and treatment of COVID-19, were set to expire September 30, 2020 and will now be extended through December 31, 2020.
+The benefits, which include the patient cost share waivers for the treatment of COVID-19, were set to expire September 30, 2020 and will now be extended through December 31, 2020.

 “These continue to be critical and serious times and no one should hesitate to get tested or treated for COVID-19 because of concerns about costs,” said Brian D. Pieninck, President and CEO of CareFirst.
 “We’ve made this decision to help our members stay healthy and our communities fight this virus by ensuring access to the testing and treatments needed to recover.
 By taking our own health seriously, we help to protect not only ourselves but the wellbeing and strength of our families, neighbors and communities.”